awsaf49/deep-chimpact-1st-place-solution/README.md

 ## Infer Pipeline
-If doing infer without training, then run the 1st line to generate infer images and continue to the 2nd line.
+If doing infer without training, first download the checkpoints from [here](www.kaggle.com/dataset/eb7947ac7e0424d7db0dc7da4e3e84f4b5d5f10d7ac76fd4a7aa28d966c694dd) and place them on `./checkpoints` directory then run the 1st line to generate infer images and continue to the 2nd line.
 If training is done, then run the 2nd line only

 <pre>
 !python prepare_data.py --infer-only --data-dir data/raw
 !python predict_soln.py
 </pre>

 > Batch-Size for Inference is auto-configured for 1xP100 16GB GPU.
 If anyone wants to use different device with different memory following codes needs to be modified,

 <pre>
 mx_dim = np.sqrt(np.prod(dim))
 if mx_dim>=768: